-Aging well can be accomplished with self-care and skilled medical management by physicians such as Dr. Christine Surrago, ND and Emily Dashiell, ND.
-Dr. Surrago and Emily Dashiell, ND practice in the Santa Monica and Los Angeles area of California at Lotus Integrative Medicine.
+Aging well can be accomplished with self-care and skilled medical management by integrative medicine physicians and practitioners such as licensed acupuncturists, naturopathic doctors, medical doctors, and nutritionists.
+Dr. Brendan Armm and his team of medical providers practice in the Santa Monica and Los Angeles area of California at Lotus Integrative Medicine.

 Although all humans age, the characteristics of the aged range from chronic disease and mental and physical debilitation to vibrant health throughout the lifespan.
 It is the latter condition that is called optimal aging (other terms are successful, productive, conscious and positive aging).
 Rather than focusing on chronological age, positive aging concepts take genetic, biomedical, behavioral and social factors into account, with the goal of retaining or even enhancing people's ability to function.

 The answer is: pretty much everything.
 Genetic factors certainly play a role; if an individual's ancestors lived long, healthy lives, he or she probably has the genetic makeup to do the same.
 Nutrition plays a large role, as does adequate sleep.
 Exposure to natural radiation can cause cellular mutations that affect the aging process.
 Too much of anything — exercise, body fat, alcohol or sexual activity, for example — can negatively affect the aging process.
 Lifestyle habits like smoking accelerate the aging process.